rdshear/netseq/README.md

 ## Overview

-NET-seq (native elongating transcript sequencing) reports the strand-specific density of active RNA elongation density at single nucleotide resolution (Churchman2011-me).
+NET-seq (native elongating transcript sequencing) reports the strand-specific density of active RNA elongation density at single nucleotide resolution (Churchman 2011, 2012).
 The protocol results in a library of strand-specific short cDNA fragments, the 5'-end of which corresponds to the location of active elongation at the moment the sample was harvested.

 The input to this pipeline is single-ended sequencing reads